Design Connections Partnership (DCP)

 New Haven's Cultural Landscape: its changing people and places (NHCL)

 Published by the ARC in 2001, and reprinted in 2010, NHCL was created for New Haven's fifth grades to help address performance standards in social studies and the visual arts.
+In 2025 we will upgrading and reprinting these materials.

 Teaching students about their communities by using the urban landscape anchors the learning experience by connecting it the visible, tangible context of students' everyday lives.
 Students are introduced tot he inherent complexity of the world around them while learning basic lessons about the environment, social groups, ethnic groups, history, art, architecture, mathematics, geology, technology, industry, economics, planning, politics, government, and more.